 Consistency across your organization is key to remaining ethical and compliant.
 You must establish standards for quality, security and privacy.
 Customer data must be protected from unauthorized access and used according to regulations.

-Implement mechanisms for data stewardship to ensure customer data is managed responsibly as well as consistently – this may involve regular audits.
+Implement mechanisms for data stewardship to ensure customer data is managed responsibly and consistently — this may involve regular audits.
 Data management practices should also foster accountability.

 Don’t gather more than you need.